 Iran and several of the Gulf states, including Kuwait and Bahrain, have had discussions on various energy and related projects.
-However, their projects have not materialized because of broad Iran-Gulf disputes.
+However, the projects have not materialized because of broad Iran-Gulf disputes.
 Qatar and Iran share the large gas field in the Gulf waters between them, and their economic relations have become closer in light of the isolation of Qatar by three of its GCC neighbors, Saudi Arabia, UAE, and Bahrain.
+Iran and Oman have active economic relations, including a joint venture to expand Oman's Al Duqm port, which is envisioned as a major hub for regional trade.
+Omani banks, some of which operate in Iran, were used to implement some of the financial arrangements of the JPoA and JCPOA.84